Nelderson/MV_Online/README.md

 <!-- Nel Add -->
 ```

-And this in the body,
-   Dont forget the change localhost for your IP or Domain :
+And this in the body, dont forget the change localhost for your IP or Domain :
 ```html
 <!-- Nel Add -->
 <script type="text/javascript" src="./js/libs/jquery-2.1.4.min.js"></script>